-The FSIS issued animal casings health certificate certifies that the animal casings were derived from animals that received USDA ante-mortem and post-mortem veterinary inspection at the time of slaughter and that the casings are sound, healthful, wholesome and otherwise fit for human food as required by the Mexican zoosanitary health requirements sheet (HRZ) issued by SENASICA.
-In addition to this form, which is known as FSIS Form 9060-7, a FSIS-issued Letterhead Certificate for Pork Casings is required to accompany shipments.
-This Letterhead Certificate attests, among other things, that the United States is a country free of Classical Swine Fever (hog cholera).
+The FSIS issued animal casings health certificate certifies that the animal casings were derived from animals that received USDA ante-mortem and post-mortem veterinary inspection at the time of slaughter and that the casings are sound, healthful, wholesome, and otherwise fit for human food as required by the Mexican zoosanitary health requirements sheet (HRZ) issued by SENASICA.
+In addition to this form which is known as FSIS Form 9060-7, a FSIS issued Letterhead Certificate for Pork Casings is required to accompany shipments (see Documentation Requirements section D. Pork Products numeral 8).
+This Letterhead Certificate attests among other things that the United States is a country free of classical swine fever (hog cholera).